adamjmurray/chorus.js/etc/tutorials/05-song-structure.md

 <a name="song-elements"></a>
 ## Elements of a Song

+This tutorial describes how Sections and Parts are used to create complex Songs.

 The {@link Song} class is used to generate a song.
 The overall structure looks like this:

 <table style="color:#111; font-family:sans-serif; border:3px solid sienna; border-radius:12px; background-color:#EEB; border-collapse:separate; border-spacing:5px; box-shadow: 4px 6px 12px rgba(0,0,0,0.5);">